uswitch/ustyle/styleguide/content/design/usability-testing.md

       <h6>Digest outcomes</h6>
         <p>Define the problems encountered.</p>
-        <p>Pick one problem to tackle first as we need to learn from our changes.</p>
+        <p>Pick one problem to tackle first, otherwise it is impossible to learn which changes are helpful, and which aren't.</p>
-        <p>Then frame the problem with a problem statement.</p>
+        <p>Then frame the problem with a problem statement.
+A problem statement is:</p>

+          <blockquote>A concise description of the issues that need to be addressed - it is specific, measurable and explains what it impacts.
+There are no assumptions or solutions.</blockquote>

       <h6>Design a solution</h6>
-        <p>Start with wireframes and paper prototypes, and then validate the solution with as soon as possible.</p>
+        <p>Once the problem is clearly defined, start trying to solve it (one problem at a time) with wireframes and paper prototypes.
+Then validate the solutions as soon as possible.</p>

-        <p>'Summative' usability testing can work, but it requires a product/prototype.Summative  testing gives the user a particular task to complete that tests the solution against the problem.</p>
+        <p>'Summative' usability testing can help validate your solution, but it requires a product/prototype.
+Summative testing gives the user a particular task to complete that tests the solution against the problem.</p>

-        <p>Again 'guerilla' testing will produce a quicker/cheaper outcome, but a lower fidelity of result owing to the lack of user specification.</p>
+        <p>'Guerilla' testing will produce a quicker/cheaper outcome, but a lower fidelity of result owing to the lack of user specification.</p>

         <p>In-house testing is great for bugs/devices etc… along with device lab.</p>